LeweyM/LeweyM.github.io/personal-site/content/posts/Regex-Processor-2-Getting-into-some-code.md

 Here we're using an assumption.
 The assumption is; if a transition leads to no other states, we can consider it a success state.
 This is not strictly true, but it's useful for now.

 If we run the tests again, they should now be green!
 We now have a working, although pretty simple, finite state machine regex processor!

+Note: Check out this part of the project on github [here](https://github.com/LeweyM/search/tree/master/src/v1)